DESI z >~ 5 Quasar Survey. I. A First Sample of 400 New Quasars at z ~ 4.7-6.6: A High-redshift Quasar Survey in DESI

 We cross match the pre-selected sample selected above with the PS1 DR1 and DR2 catalogs.
 We only use DR1 data when an object is not in the DR2 catalog but is in the DR1.
 Then we build up different selection criteria for three redshift ranges, $z \sim 4.8-5.4$, 5.7 -- 6.4, and 6.4--6.8, according to the quasar color tracks in different color-color spaces.
 The main color-color selections are the $r-i/i-z$ for $z \sim5 $ and 6, and the $z-y/y-W1$ for $z \sim 6$ and 6.5.
 The $z-W1/W1-W2$ color cuts are used for all redshifts.
 The redshift range of $z \sim 5.4 -5.6$ is the redshift at which quasar locations fully overlap with those of middle-type M dwarfs in the $riz$ color-color space.
 Multiple NIR colors are necessary to select quasars in this redshift range, as demonstrated in our previous successful $z\sim 5.5$ quasar survey \citep{yang17,yang19a}.
 Thus we exclude this redshift range in this survey.
 Below we briefly describe our selections of quasars in the three redshift ranges, and show the main color-color diagrams in Figures \ref{fig:color1} and \ref{fig:color2}.
-We will list our selection criteria in detail in a subsequent paper when the observations of the entire sample are complete.
+The selection criteria are listed in Appendix \ref{A}.

-{\it $z \sim {\it 4.8-5.4}$ quasar candidates} -- {\bf 1)} We first select objects with $g$-band dropout, S/N$_{g} < 3$ or $g-r > 2.5$. {\bf 2)} We next require objects to have $> 5 \sigma$ detection in the $i_{\rm P1}$ band and apply the $r-i/i-z$ color cuts as shown in Figure \ref{fig:color1}. {\bf 3)} Then we apply the $z-W1/W1-W2$ cuts (Fig. 1, bottom). {\bf 4)} Additionally, for objects that have $> 3 \sigma$ detections in the $y_{\rm P1}$ band, we limit the $y_{\rm P1}-W1$ color (Fig. \ref{fig:color2}) to improve the purity.
+{\it $z \sim {\it 4.8-5.4}$ quasar candidates} -- {\bf 1)} We first select objects with $g$-band dropout by applying the cuts of S/N$_{g} < 3$ or $g-r > 2.5$. {\bf 2)} We next require objects to have $> 5 \sigma$ detection in the $i_{\rm P1}$ band and apply the $r-i/i-z$ color cuts as shown in Figure \ref{fig:color1}. {\bf 3)} Then we apply the $z-W1/W1-W2$ cuts (Fig. 1, bottom). {\bf 4)} Additionally, for objects that have $> 3 \sigma$ detections in the $y_{\rm P1}$ band, we use a $y_{\rm P1}-W1$ color (Fig. \ref{fig:color2}) to improve the purity.
 All objects without $y_{\rm P1}$ data are kept.